Milk Soak Chocolate Sheet Cake

 Milk soak

-1. Preheat the oven to 180º C. Line and grease a 32 x 22cm rectangular baking sheet with parchment paper.
-In a small bowl, mix together the cocoa and boiling water to form a thin, smooth paste.
+1. Preheat the oven to 180º C. Line and grease a 32 x 22 cm rectangular baking sheet with parchment paper.

-2. In large mixing bowl, whisk together the oil, eggs, vanilla and castor sugar.
-Add the cocoa paste to the egg mixture and beat until combined.
+3. In large mixing bowl, whisk together the oil, eggs, vanilla and castor sugar.
+Add the cocoa paste to the egg mixture and whisk to combine.

-3. Sift in the flour, baking powder and salt.
-Whisk until well combined.
-Pour the batter into the baking tin and bake for approximately 30-35 minutes until cooked through.
+4. Sift the flour, baking powder and salt together, then add to the egg mixture, whisking until just combined.
+Pour the batter into the tin and bake for 30-35 minutes or until cooked through.
 Always check for doneness before removing the cake from the oven.

-4. While the cake is baking, make the milk soak sauce.
+5. In the meanwhile. make the milk soak.
 Place all the ingredients in a small saucepan and bring up to the boil.
-Simmer for 3 minutes and then set aside.
-Ladle the hot milk syrup over the cake.
-Set aside to cool.
+Simmer for 3 minutes.

-5. To make the chocolate ganache frosting, melt the milk and dark chocolate, cream and glucose together in a heat-proof bowl.
+7. To make the chocolate ganache , melt the milk and dark chocolate, cream and glucose together in a heatproof bowl.
 I usually do this in the microwave.
 Whisk until smooth.
-Spread over the cooled cake and top with toasted hazelnuts.
+Spread the ganache over the cooled cake and top with toasted hazelnuts.

 For chocolate lovers: